jhogan/core/README.md

     # Create order object
     ord = order.order()

-    # Add 10 order items to the order's `items` collection
+    # Add 10 new order items to the order's `items` collection
     for _ in range(10):
         ord.items += order.item()